The Quest Begins for the Praline Recipe

 Another time we drove the entire West coast along the ocean and another summer we drove to Chicago via a longer route through the deep south.
 (This is just one of the reasons corporations no longer give employees company cars!)
 It was along that trip through Louisiana my father and I fell in love with pecan pralines.
 The perfect pecan praline recipe search had begun…

 Often, instead of buying pecan pralines, I stumble across a recipe during the year and give it a try as a gift to my father for Christmas.
-That was the goal this Christmas as well, however it sure was a circuitous route!
+That was the goal this Christmas as well, however,s it sure was a circuitous route!
 I started with what I thought was the perfect pecan praline recipe from a few years back but this time the pralines turned out horrible: super grainy and hard.
-A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success into cracking the praline code, drats!
-So the days before Christmas, I looked over numerous online recipe forums and watched hours of Youtube praline making videos rating their skills (and believability) of their masterful claims.
+A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success in cracking the praline code, drats!
+So the days before Christmas, I looked over numerous online recipe forums and watched hours of YouTube praline making videos rating their skills (and credibility) of their masterful claims.